Introduction

 -

-\(\mathbb{R}^d\) (Parameter Space):
+\(\mathbb{R}^d\) (Parameter Space).

 As a finite-dimensional Euclidean space, \(\mathbb{R}^d\) is complete.
-While this does not guarantee
+While this does not guarantee that SGD

-Cauchy sequence of weights \(\{\theta_t\}\) has a unique, reachable limit \(\theta^* \in \mathbb{R}^d\).
+of weights \(\{\theta_t\}\) has a unique, reachable limit \(\theta^* \in \mathbb{R}^d\).

 -

-Hilbert Spaces (e.g., RKHS):
+Hilbert Spaces (for example,

 By definition, a Hilbert space is a complete inner product space.
 The convergence of kernel-based algorithms

-depend on the fact that the optimization occurs in a space where "holes" do not exist.
+depends on the fact that the optimization occurs in a space where "holes" do not exist.

 -

-\(L^p\) Spaces (Function Spaces):
+\(L^p\) Spaces (Function

 limit of a sequence of neural networks under an integral norm.